hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

     )
 ```

-You can find the detail of transforms in `transform.py` file, in the source code which is given at the end of the post.
-We remark that, after doing augmentation, we cast the output of transform into tensorflow type `tensorflow type`
+You can find the detail of transforms in `transform.py` file, in the source code given at the post's end.
+We remark that, after doing augmentation, we cast the output of transform into TensorFlow type `tensorflow type`

 ```
 aug_img = tf.cast(aug_img / 255.0, dtype)